practicalli/clojure/reference/recursion.md

 ## Tail-call Optomisation with `recur`

-Tail-call optomisation is where a part of memory is over-written by additional calls during recursive calls.
+Tail-call optimisation is where a part of memory is over-written by additional calls during recursive calls.
 By using the same memory segment each time, then the memory footprint of your code does not increase.

 > ####Info::
-> Using the `recur` function as the last line of a `loop` or function will enable tail call optomisation.
+> Using the `recur` function as the last line of a `loop` or function will enable tail call optimisation.

 Therefore `recur` is good choice for deeply nested recursion or when manipulating larger (non-lazy) data structures.

-Without tail-call optomisation the code may otherwise cause a StackOverflow / Heap out of memory Error
+Without tail-call optimisation the code may otherwise cause a StackOverflow / Heap out of memory Error

 ## Fast